 This article, we believe, will be one of the most interesting and eye-opening feature-length pieces regarding diamonds you will ever come cross.
 This is a topic that is seldom discussed and thus very few are aware of; one has to be a real diamond industry insider to fully know and subsequently understand why different cultures have their own distinct preferences and criteria when choosing to buy diamonds.

-As you may already know the South African company Dee Beers was singlehandedly responsible for making the diamond industry what it is today.
-Without their flawlessly executed brilliant marketing campaign, summarised with now ubiquitous catchphrase “Diamonds are forever”, diamonds would never have become the definitive, and in most cases the only, choice for engagement rings all over the world.
+As you may already know the South African company De Beers was singlehandedly responsible for making the diamond industry what it is today.
+Without their flawlessly executed brilliant marketing campaign, summarised with the catchphrase “Diamonds are forever”, diamonds would never have become the definitive and in most cases, the only choice for engagement rings all over the world.

 Just to clarify before we go further, when we say “all the stock” we mean all the different quality and varieties that diamonds naturally come in, not the quantities.

 Now back to the problem of selling all the stock that were guaranteed to be purchased.
 Fortunately for De Beers, its founder was an extraordinary marketing visionary with even keener strategic business insight who quickly realised that he could turn this challenge in to a lucrative opportunity.
 His plan was elegant in its simplicity, belying the fact that a lot of thought and planning went into developing it.
 It consisted of dividing the world’s market in to 3 distinct segments to target low, mid and high quality respectively.